kingback156/Audio-Spectrogram-Viewer/README.md

 # Audio-Spectrogram-Viewer

 ## Description

-This project is a web application for performing amplitude analysis on audio files.
+This project is a web application for visualizing audio spectrograms.
 It uses Flask as the web server and Dash for the interactive data visualization components.
-The application allows users to upload audio files, visualize their amplitude, select regions for DFT (Discrete Fourier Transform) analysis, and view inverse DFT (IDFT) plots.
+The application allows users to upload audio files, view their spectrograms, and interact with features such as moving a line in sync with audio playback, clipping sections of the audio, and generating spectrograms for these clipped segments.
+Users can also play back both the original and clipped audio directly within the application.

 ## Features
 - **Upload Audio File**: Users can upload an audio file in formats supported by `librosa`;